NUWCDIVNPT/stig-manager/docker/README.md

 # STIG Manager Classic for Docker

-The Docker orchestration we provide creates a demonstration instance of STIG Manager Classic so you can become familiar with the interface and features.
-IT IS NOT INTENDED FOR PRODUCTION USE IN ANY FORM.
-The technologies used by the Classic version have been abandoned and the Project's intent is to use this version for reference while modernizing the API and refactoring the UI.
+The Docker orchestration creates a demonstration instance of STIG Manager Classic so you can become familiar with the interface and features.
+We hope you will agree the software is useful and this encourages you to contribute to our Project.

+The technologies used by the Classic version are deprecated and the Project's intent is to use this version for reference while modernizing the API and refactoring the UI.

 ## Requirements
 To run the orchestration, you must: